aungzanbaw/animal-farm-vite/README.md

 # Animal Farm testing Vite

-React with Express to test Vite speed
+Plain React with a single file Express to test Vite speed

 For client side
 ```